we-code-this/channel-zero/README.md

 # ChannelZero

 The official source code for ChannelZero.

+The site is developed utilizing the server-side rendering library Next.js for React.

 More details to come.